10 Ways to Break Sugar and Carb Habits

-Next, when the sugar is burned up, carbohydrates are next in line to get utilized.
-The body has to take a few more steps to break these molecules down into usable sugars, but it’s still not that much of a challenge.
+When the sugar is burned up, carbohydrates are next in line to get utilized.
+Think of carbs as packets of sugar.
+The body has to take a few more steps to break these molecules down into usable sugars (your body “opens the packets”), but it’s still not that much of a challenge.

 The point is, the body craves sugars and carbs because they’re easily converted and easily utilized sources of energy.